Griefed/ServerPackCreator/README.md

 # Running

 In every situation, the `.jar`-file needs to be run from the commandline.
 Executing it via "Open with..." and selecting Java will not work.
 To use the GUI, for example, simply run `java -jar ServerPackCreator-2.x.x.jar`.
-The `.exe` can be executed as usual by simply double-clicking it.
+The `.exe` can be executed as usual by simply double-clicking it and is GUI exclusive.
 It only works in Windows, though.
 Please keep that in mind.

 ## Localization